Azure/terraform-azurerm-avm-res-app-managedenvironment/README.md

 ### <a name="input_log_analytics_workspace_customer_id"></a> [log\_analytics\_workspace\_customer\_id](#input\_log\_analytics\_workspace\_customer\_id)

-Description: Customer ID for Log Analytics workspace.
+Description: The ID for the Log Analytics Workspace to link this Container Apps Managed Environment to.

 Type: `string`